 There are also negatives associated with homeownership.

-Bayer et al. (2016) find that housing price risk is an important consideration and that minorities who purchased during the housing boom were especially vulnerable to economic fluctuations.
-In addition, Bostic and Lee (2008) highlight the risks and costs of "failed homeownership" among low- and moderate-income borrowers.
+Bayer, Ferreira and Ross (2016) find that housing price risk is an important consideration and that minorities who purchased during the housing boom were especially vulnerable to economic fluctuations.
+In addition, Bostic and Lee (2008) highlight the risks and costs of "failed homeownership" among low-and moderate-income borrowers.

 The benefits-whether causal or not-have created policy interest in the racial gap in homeownership.
-In 2002, President George W. Bush said, "We must begin to close this homeownership gap by dismantling the barriers that prevent minorities from owning a piece of the American dream."
-Shapiro (2006) argues for homeownership as a main strategy for closing the overall racial wealth gap.
+In 2002, President George W. Bush said, "We must begin to close this homeownership gap by dismantling the barriers that prevent minorities from owning a piece of the American dream."3 Shapiro (2006) argues for homeownership as a main strategy for closing the overall racial wealth gap.
 Despite these calls, Census Bureau data shows persistent gaps in ownership between whites and blacks of 25 percentage points for the past two decades.
-Despite major swings in the economy, white ownership has never fallen below 67% while black ownership has never exceeded 50%.5
+Despite major swings in the economy, white ownership has never fallen below 67 percent, while black ownership has never exceeded 50 percent.4

 One cause of this ownership gap is outright, illegal discrimination in housing and mortgage lending markets.
 A voluminous literature explores these issues.
 This type of discrimination represents a restriction in the supply of housing for blacks.
-In one recent audit study using paired test subjects, black homebuyers were informed about and shown roughly 17% fewer homes than white homebuyers (Turner et al., 2013).
-There are also concerns about geographic steering and discrimination known as "redlining" (Tootell, 1996; Ondrich et al., 2001; 2003; Ross and Tootell, 2004).
-Evidence on lending discrimination reveals that
+In one recent audit study using paired test subjects, black homebuyers were informed about and shown roughly 17 percent fewer homes than white homebuyers (Turner et al., 2013).
+There are also concerns about geographic steering and discrimination known as "redlining" (Tootell, 1996; Ondrich, Ross and Yinger, 2001, 2003; Ross and Tootell, 2004).
+Evidence on lending discrimination reveals that minorities are more than twice as likely to be denied a mortgage as whites, although correcting for omitted variables bias significantly diminishes the impact of race (Munnell et al., 1996).